Get Started

 Tracking Down Unlinked Mentions

-Start with Google search operators to surface existing mentions.
-Use site:example.com “YourBrand” -site:yourdomain.com to find where a specific site mentions you without linking back.
-Substitute individual site searches with broader queries like “YourBrand” -site:yourdomain.com inurl:blog to scan across publications.
-Add quotation marks around multi-word brand names for precision.
+Start with search operators to surface existing mentions.
+Boring, but it works. site:example.com "YourBrand" -site:yourdomain.com finds where a specific site mentions you without linking back.
+Substitute individual site searches with broader queries like "YourBrand" -site:yourdomain.com inurl:blog to scan across publications.
+Add quotation marks around multi-word brand names for precision, otherwise Google interprets the phrase loosely and you’ll get a lot of false positives.

 Track competitor mentions too.
 If an article covers alternatives in your space and links to rivals but not you, that’s a natural inclusion opportunity.
 Export results weekly, deduplicate against your backlink profile using Ahrefs or Semrush, then prioritize high-authority domains for outreach.